uecode/qpush-bundle/README.md

 The `Message` objects contain the provider specific message id, a message body, and a collection of provider specific metadata.

-These properties are accessible through simple getters.
+These properties are accessible through simple getters from the message object.

 ######Example
 ```php